Smart Data Donation Service

 At a glance

-Empowering individuals across the country to obtain their own digital footprints and share them safely with researchers.
+Empowering individuals across the country to obtain their own digital footprints and share it safely with researchers.

 Individuals in the UK have the right to obtain a machine-readable copy of the personal data that any corporation holds about them.
 The Smart Data Donation Service (SDDS) is the first piece of national research infrastructure built around this right.